 Figure Legend

 Fig 1.
 Heatmap for the gender-biased expressed genes determined by probes designed based on genomic and transcriptomic, but not EST sequences.
 A total of 685 and 430 genes are adult male-biased (left panel) and female-biased (right panel) in their expression, respectively.
-The data based on the signal intensity of forward sequences are presented.
+The presented data are based on the signal intensity of forward sequences.
 The heatmap was constructed based on the transformed data of log2 fold change data.
 Three biological replicates are presented.

 Fig 2.
 Bias ratio and signal intensity analysis of gender-biased expressed genes.
 A. Scatter plot showing the distribution of the bias ratio for adult male and female-associated genes.
 The Y-axis corresponds to a log10 fold change between adult male and female worms and the X-axis corresponds to the log10 fluorescence intensity (enriched in males - green or in females red); B. Percentage of genes showing different fluorescence intensities; C. Percentage of genes showing different bias ratios.